Lucas Dias (footballer, born 1999)

-Lucas Lionel Dias (born 22 May 1999) is a French professional footballer who plays as goalkeeper for Ligue 2 club Nîmes.
+Lucas Lionel Dias (born 22 May 1999) is a French professional footballer who plays as goalkeeper for Championnat National 2 club Nîmes.

 Career

 Dias made his professional debut for Nîmes at the age of 17 in a 2–0 loss to AJ Auxerre on 29 November 2016.
 On 18 June 2019, Dias signed his first professional contract with Nîmes.

 Personal life

 Born in France, Dias is of Portuguese descent through his paternal grandfather from Porto.